Two students studying together

 Number of programs recognized by Excelencia in Education as Programs to Watch since 2017.

-During the annual Examples of Excelencia review and selection process, Excelencia identifies innovative and/or up-and-coming programs that are making a positive impact on the success of their Latino students as Programs to Watch.
-Excelencia hopes that by bringing attention to these programs, we can encourage institutions, practitioners, funders, policy makers, and other stakeholders to keep an eye out as these programs continue to improve Latino student success.
+During the annual Examples of Excelencia review and selection process, Excelencia recognizes innovative, up-and-coming programs that have already made some positive impact on the success of their Latino students and are growing evidence of effectiveness as Programs to Watch.
+Excelencia hopes that by bringing attention to these programs, we can encourage institutions, practitioners, funders, policymakers, and other stakeholders to keep an eye out as these programs continue to grow the impact made on their campus and in their communities.

 Excelencia invites you to learn more about their efforts by reviewing brief summaries of the programs below and exploring their website.